bbux-dev/bbux-dev/README.md

 - 👋 Hi, I’m @bbux-dev
 - 👀 I’m interested in synthetic data generation
-- 🌱 I’m currently learning additions and changes to Java 17+
+- 🌱 I’m currently learning Kotlin by porting datacraft to it
 - 💞️ I’m looking to collaborate on datacraft, or at least get some beta users/developers to play with it.
 - 📫 How to reach me bbux.dev@gmail.com